App-vNext/Polly/docs/chaos/index.md

 # Chaos engineering with Simmy

-[Simmy][simmy] is a major new companion project adding a chaos-engineering and fault-injection dimension to Polly, through the provision of strategies to selectively inject faults, latency, custom behavior or fake results.
+[Simmy][simmy] is a major new companion project adding a chaos engineering and fault-injection dimension to Polly, through the provision of strategies to selectively inject faults, latency, custom behavior or fake results.

 ![Simmy](../media/simmy-logo.png)

 ## Motivation

-There are a lot of questions when it comes to chaos-engineering and making sure that a system is actually ready to face the worst possible scenarios:
+There are a lot of questions when it comes to chaos engineering and making sure that a system is actually ready to face the worst possible scenarios:

 * Is my system resilient enough?
 * Am I handling the right exceptions/scenarios?